SOLD: Slot Object-Centric Latent Dynamics Models for Relational Manipulation Learning from Pixels

 True Model Slots Reconstructions of individual Slots

-Generalization to Non-Object-Centric Environments
+Generalization to Non-Object-Centric Tasks

 Learned Object-Centric Dynamics